 The Company issued warrants exercisable for shares of Series B-1 convertible preferred stock, or for shares of common stock upon the automatic conversion of all outstanding series of preferred stock into common stock.
 These warrants were classified as a preferred stock warrant liability in the consolidated balance sheets, rather than stockholders' equity, as they met the criteria to be classified as a derivative liability.
 The convertible preferred stock warrants were subject to remeasurement to fair value at each balance sheet date and any change in fair value is recognized as a component of other expense, net, in the consolidated statements of operations.
-The Company estimates the fair value of the warrants using an option pricing method ("OPM") or probability weighed expected return method ("PWERM") that incorporates the use of OPM, to allocate the estimated value of the Company.
-The OPM treats classes of stock as call options on a company's enterprise value with exercise prices based on the liquidation preferences of convertible preferred stock.
-The OPM prices the call option using the Black-Scholes model.
-The PWERM relies on a forward-looking analysis to predict the possible future value of a company by weighing discrete future outcomes.
+The Company estimated the fair value of the warrants using an option pricing method ("OPM") or probability weighed expected return method ("PWERM") that incorporates the use of OPM, to allocate the estimated value of the Company.
 Upon the closing of the IPO in 2017, the convertible preferred stock warrant liability was reclassified to additional paid-in capital.
 All preferred stock warrants were converted into common stock warrants.